samlarby/nant-y-frith-mtb/README.md

     * The font used was Roboto, with sans-serif set as a back up font.
 Roboto was used as it has an easy readibility and has a clean and modern design.

 * Imagery
     * The homepage image was taken by myself in the nant y frith woods.
 All other images used are acknowledged in the acknowledgements section.

-### Flow chart
-* Here is a flow chart of how I wanted the website to work.
-[Flowchart](documentation/readme/basic-flowchart.jpg)

 ### Wireframes
-* All wireframes were created using Balsamiq wireframes, all designs for desktop are shown and one of the mobile as the only thing to change on small screens is the navbar as you can see [here](documentation/readme/milestone-project-4.png)
+* All wireframes were created using Balsamiq wireframes, design ideas for the profiles page, home page and trails page are shown here [here](documentation/readme/milestone-project-4.png)

 ## Database design